dusty-nv/jetson-inference/docs/aux-image.md

 print(np.add(cuda_img, array))
 ```

-Numpy operations run on the CPU, so the cudaImage should have been allocated with `mapped=True` (which is the default) so that it's memory is accessible from both the CPU and GPU.
-It will be effectively mapped into Numpy so any changes will be reflected in the underlying cudaImage.
+> **note:** Numpy operations run on the CPU, so the cudaImage should have been allocated with `mapped=True` (which is the default) so that it's memory is accessible from both the CPU and GPU.
+It will be effectively mapped into Numpy so any changes to it will be reflected in the underlying cudaImage's memory.

-You'll need to use the standalone numpy [routines](https://numpy.org/doc/stable/reference/routines.html) as opposed to the array methods (i.e. `numpy.mean(array) vs array.mean()`) because although cudaImage exports the `__array__` interface for accessing it's memory, it doesn't implement the numpy.ndarray class methods.
-To use those class methods, see the [`cudaToNumpy()`](#converting-to-numpy-arrays) function below.
+You'll need to use the standalone [numpy routines](https://numpy.org/doc/stable/reference/routines.html) as opposed to the [ndarray class methods](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) (i.e. `numpy.mean(array) vs array.mean()`) because although cudaImage exports the `__array__` interface for accessing it's memory, it doesn't implement the class methods that Numpy does.
+To use those, see the [`cudaToNumpy()`](#converting-to-numpy-arrays) function below.

 #### Converting to Numpy Arrays